Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Then, flip the dough over (so parchment paper will be at the top).

-Add more olive oil to what is now the top and put it back in the oven so the top can get crispy.
+Add more olive oil to what is now the top of the pizza crust and put it back in the oven so the new “top” can get crispy.

 Sweet potato pizza dough rolled out on piece of parchment paper